WesterhofRoy/python-intro/README.md

 In this session, we will cover the following key topics:

-1. Introduction to Python
+1. Introduction to Python and variables
-2. Variables and Data Types
+2. Functions
-3. Basic Operations
+3. Conditions
+4. loops
+5. lists
+6. a small program

 ## Getting Started